-If you have configured an arming switch, select "switch" and be sure to enable the calibrate gyros and "Throttle must be low before arming" options.
+If you have configured an arming switch, select "Switch+Throttle+Time."
 Otherwise, it is recommended you select "Yaw Left+Throttle".
 In this case, holding the throttle down and the yaw control to the left side for a second will arm the flight controller.
 Holding it to the right side for a second will disarm the flight controller.
 Click "Save" to apply these settings to the flight controller.

 Arming mode when using HangTime

-If you are planning to use the HangTime feature, which allows your craft to maintain stabilization at low / zero throttle, it is recommended to use switch arming mode.
-Disarming with stick inputs can cause the motors to spin up while disarming.
+If you are planning to use the HangTime feature, which allows your craft to maintain stabilization at low / zero throttle, it is recommended to use the "Switch+Throttle+Time" arming mode.
+For modes that use stick inputs to arm/disarm, the HangTime feature can cause the motors to spin when disarming.

 Remember and test your arming setting